artemave/vigun/README.md

 Vim plugin to run tests in a separate tmux window.

-Out of the box, it works with mocha, rspec and cucumber.
+Out of the box it works with mocha, rspec and cucumber.
 A lot more can be supported through custom config.

 ## Installation